Getting started tutorial

 • Spectrum type: NMR experiment type (select from the list of supported experiments)

 • Axes disambiguation: Order of axes in the spectrum file (select from the list of available permutations).
 If you have doubts regarding axes order in the uploaded file, click the "Info" button to access spectrum visualizations and file header information.
-Note: You might want to open Info in a separate web browser tab to keep changes in the "Project summary" intact.
+Note: You might want to open Info in a separate web browser tab to keep changes in the "Project Storage" intact.

 • Unfolding: The dimension in the uploaded file, which has been folded during the measurement (if available).
 In case folded signals differ in signal amplitude sign from unfolded ones, use the appropriate option from the dropdown menu.
 More information is available in this article.